Overinterpretation reveals image classification model pathologies: Results

+While recent work has suggested semantics can be better captured by models that are robust to adversarial inputs that fool standard neural networks via human-imperceptible modifications to images~\citep{madry2017towards,santurkar2019image}, we explore a wide residual network that is adversarially robust for CIFAR-10 classification~\citep{madry2017towards} and find evidence of overinterpretation (Figure~\ref{fig:sis-examples}).
+This finding suggests adversarial robustness alone does not prevent models from overinterpreting spurious signals in CIFAR-10.

+We also ran Batched Gradient SIS on CIFAR-10 and found edge-heavy sufficient input subsets for CIFAR-10 (Section~\ref{sec:supp-addl-performance}).
+These heatmap differences are a result of the different valid equivalent sufficient input subsets found by the two SIS discovery algorithms.
+However, since all sufficient input subsets are validated with a model and guaranteed to be sufficient for classification at the specified threshold, the heatmaps are accurate depictions of what is sufficient for the model to classify images at the threshold.
+Overinterpretation is independent of the SIS algorithm used because both algorithms produce human-uninterpretable sufficient subsets as shown in the examples.

-We also find that models trained on the higher-resolution images from ImageNet suffer from severe overinterpretation.
-As it is computationally infeasible to scale the original backward selection procedure of SIS~\cite{sis} to ImageNet, we introduce a more efficient gradient-based approximation to the original SIS procedure that enables us to find sufficient input subsets on ImageNet images (details in Section~\ref{sec:supp-scale-imagenet}).
-Figure~\ref{fig:imagenet-examples} shows examples of images confidently classified by Inception-v3, along with the corresponding SIS subsets that identify which pixels alone suffice to for the network to reach a similarly confident prediction (additional examples are provided in Figure~\ref{fig:additional-imagenet-examples}).
-These sufficient input subsets appear visually nonsensical, yet the network nevertheless classifies them with $\geq 90\%$ confidence.
-Of great concern is the fact that nearly none of the SIS pixels are located within the actual object that determines the class label.
-For example, in the ``pizza'' image, the SIS is concentrated on the shape of the plate and the background table, rather than the pizza itself, which indicates that the model could generalize poorly when the image contains a different circular item on the table.
+\paragraph{ImageNet.} We find models trained on ImageNet images suffer from severe overinterpretation.
+Figure~\ref{fig:imagenet-examples} shows example SIS subsets (threshold 0.9) found via Batched Gradient SIS on images confidently classified by the pre-trained Inception v3 (additional examples in Figures~\ref{fig:additional-imagenet-examples}--\ref{fig:imagenet-sis-ordering}).
+These SIS subsets appear visually nonsensical, yet the network classifies them with $\geq$ 90\% confidence.
+We find SIS pixels are concentrated outside of the actual object that determines the class label.
+For example, in the ``pizza'' image, the SIS is concentrated on the shape of the plate and the background table, rather than the pizza itself, suggesting the model could generalize poorly on images containing different circular items on a table.
 In the ``giant panda'' image, the SIS contains bamboo, which likely appeared in the collection of ImageNet photos for this class.
-In the ``traffic light'' and ``street sign'' images, the SIS is focused on the sky, suggesting that autonomous vehicle systems that may depend on these models should be carefully evaluated for overinterpretation pathologies.
+In the ``traffic light'' and ``street sign'' images, the SIS consists of pixels in sky, suggesting that autonomous vehicle systems that may depend on these models should be carefully evaluated for overinterpretation pathologies.